-RETIREMENT PROGRAM
+SECTION 7 RETIREMENT PROGRAM

 - A. The City shall continue to participate in the California Public Employees Retirement System (CalPERS).
-Under CalPERS, the City provides the 2%@55 Miscellaneous Plan formula for all employees who are "classic members" as defined by the Public Employees' Pension Reform Act of 2013 (PEPRA).
-Classic employees are currently defined as those who were enrolled in CalPERS as of December 31, 2012.
+Under CalPERS, the City provides the 2%@55 Miscellaneous Plan formula for all employees who are "classic members" as defined by the Public Employees' Pension Reform Act of2013 (PEPRA).
 For all "new members" as defined by PEPRA, the City provides the 2%@62 formula.
-New members are currently defined as employees not previously enrolled in CalPERS as of January 1, 2013 (and not meeting certain exceptions provided under PEPRA).
-Employees of the City who are hired on or after January 1, 2013 who classified as new members under PEPRA are subject to the other CalPERS terms and conditions set forth in PEPRA. - B. Effective the first pay period after the City Council approve the Resolution No. 5761, changing the payment and reporting value of Employer Paid Member Contributions (EPMC), City employees who are classic members shall share in the cost of CalPERS coverage through payroll deduction as follows:

-"Classic" employees will contribute a portion of the required employer normal contribution as follows:

-- Employees shall pay three and one-half percent (3.5%) of "compensation earnable" toward Employer Paid Member Contribution (EPMC) and four and one-half percent (4.5%) toward member contribution, making it a total of eight percent (8%) employee retirement cost share.
-This 8% contribution by employees to the employer contribution will be considered to be a contribution towards the normal cost as defined under PEPRA. - C. In addition, the City's will continue contributing 3.50% of the "employees' compensation earnable" toward Employer Paid Member Contribution (EPMC). - D. Employees who are hired after January 1, 2013 and are new members under PEPRA, shall pay the full member contribution amount which is currently 6.5% of "compensation earnable."
+Employees of the City who are hired on or after January 1, 2013 who classified as new members under PEPRA are subject to the other CalPERS terms and conditions set forth in PEPRA. - B. Effective the first pay period after the City Council approve the resolution changing the payment and reporting value of Employer Paid Member Contributions (EPMC), affected employees' retirement contribution shall increase by one percent (1%).
+Additionally, the affected employees shall have their base wages increased by one and six tenths percent (1.60%). - C. City employees who are considered as "classic" employees (employees hired on or before December 31, 2012) shall share in the cost of CalPERS coverage through payroll deduction as follows: - Three and one-half percent (3.5%) of normal contribution of the Employer Paid Member Contribution (EPMC) and Four and one-half percent (4.5%) "compensation earnable" by employees to the employer contribution will be considered to be a contribution towards the normal cost as defined under PEPRA. - D. Employees who are hired after January 1, 2013 and are new members under PEPRA, shall pay the full member contribution amount."
 However, new members will not contribute toward any portion of the required employer contribution. - E. The City shall continue to report the value of the EPMC on all reportable compensation subject to CalPERS for all employees in Management as adopted by Resolution 5761.

-HEALTH/DENTAL BENEFITS FLEXIBLE BENEFIT PROGRAM
+SECTION 8 SECTIONS HEALTH/DENTAL BENEFITS FLEXIBLE BENEFIT PROGRAM